Shaquille O'Neal Presents His Superfriends, Vol. 1: Contributors

 As the title suggests, the album was to host many of Shaq's musical associates.
 Scheduled to appear on the album were Nate Dogg, R.L. of Next, Peter Gunz, Fieldy of Korn, Thor-El, Dr. Dre, Shawn Stockman of Boyz II Men, Lord Tariq, 112, Jayo Felony, WC of Westside Connection, Trina, Ludacris, Joi of Lucy Pearl, Black Star, Nicole Scherzinger, Common, Black Thought of The Roots, Nick Hexum and Chad Sexton of 311, Black Rob, Twista, George Clinton, Memphis Bleek, Snoop Dogg, and Angie Stone.

 Singles

 Because the project was abandoned, the only available music from album was released in singles by Fireworks Productions.
 Most of the singles that were released were only given to "Shaq Team" members, a group of the American public that volunteered to promote and distribute the material.
 Singles were released on both 12" vinyl and compact discs.

-The first single off the "Superfriends" album, "Connected," was a West coast success.
+The first single off the "Superfriends" album, "Connected," was a West Coast success.
 The song received large radio play from California hip-hop stations such as Power 106, KDAY, and 100.3 The Beat.
 The following singles "Do It Faster" and "In the Sun" were not as well received.

 Reception

-"Music may be Shaq's hobby, but he doesn't mess around.
-Shaquille O'Neal Presents His Superfriends, Vol. 1 likely won't appeal to any new fans.
-But those who have been along for the ride will be rewarded with this album."